Sumyak-Jain/IBM-Capstone-Project/Capstone Project/README.md

-# Opening a italian restaurant in Delhi
+# Opening a Chinese restaurant in Delhi